Sam-MJ/pytest-example/README.md

-Pretty standard setup for a project, how do I get pytest to run without import errors?
+Personal reference for how to setup pytest with tests in a separate folder to source files.